paxi-web3/paxi/docs/whitepaper.md

 ---

+## AMM System: Seamless Swaps Between PAXI and PRC20

+Paxi features a high-performance, built-in AMM (Automated Market Maker) module that enables users to freely swap between PAXI and PRC20 tokens without relying on centralized exchanges.
+Inspired by the Uniswap V2 model, the system is optimized for on-chain efficiency and minimal fees, making it ideal for real-time decentralized trading.

+### Key Features

+* **Native Module Integration**
+  Unlike smart contract–based AMMs, Paxi's AMM is implemented as a native Cosmos SDK module for maximum performance and minimal gas consumption.

+* **Stable Pricing Curve**
+  Uses the constant product formula (*x \* y = k*) to determine swap prices dynamically based on pool reserves, ensuring fair, transparent pricing.

+* **Permissionless Liquidity Pools**
+  Anyone can create a swap pool between PAXI and any PRC20 token by supplying initial liquidity.

+* **Real-Time Pricing**
+  Prices adjust instantly based on asset ratios, without the need for external oracles.

+* **Low Slippage and Swap Fees**
+  Swap fees are set to a default of **0.3%**, which can be adjusted via DAO governance.
+The system is optimized for minimal slippage in small- to medium-sized trades.

+---

+### User Capabilities

+* **Swap**
+  Instantly trade between PAXI and PRC20 tokens through an intuitive interface with predictable pricing.

+* **Provide Liquidity**
+  Deposit equal values of PAXI and a PRC20 token to mint LP tokens and start earning trading fee rewards.

+* **Claim Rewards**
+  Liquidity Providers can claim accumulated swap fee rewards at any time, proportionate to their pool share.

+* **Withdraw Liquidity**
+  LPs can redeem their principal plus accrued fees without any lockup period.

+---

+### Design Goals

+* Lower the barrier for DeFi participation
+* Empower developers to build trustless financial applications like DEXs, yield farms, and stablecoins
+* Serve as a liquidity foundation for DAO, GameFi, and NFT ecosystems

+---

+### Example Use Cases

+* Projects launching a PRC20 token can create an instant liquidity pool with PAXI for public trading
+* DAO treasuries can use AMM pools for token conversion and funding management
+* In-game economies can enable token trading and price discovery using Paxi’s AMM module

+---

 ## Developer Experience

 Paxi is committed to lowering the barrier to entry for blockchain application development.
 To achieve this, it will include: